4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

 3. Make group public (Tap on group name -> Edit -> Group Type -> Public)

-3. Set group's permanent link, e.g. t.me/linkedin_bot_feedback.
+4. Set group's permanent link, e.g. t.me/linkedin_bot_feedback.

-4. Set TG_CHAT_ID in `config/app_config.py` with this link, e.g. TG_CHAT_ID = "@linkedin_bot_feedback"
+5. Set TG_CHAT_ID in `config/app_config.py` with this link, e.g. TG_CHAT_ID = "@linkedin_bot_feedback"

-5. Create two topics: one for errors and another for reports
+6. Create two topics: one for errors and another for reports

-5. Send a message to every topic in the chat.
-Than click on that message and select *Copy Message Link*.
+7. Send a message to every topic in the chat.
+Then click on that message and select *Copy Message Link*.
 You will get a link like: https://t.me/c/194xxxx987/11/13, so the group Topic ID is 11.
 Set TG_ERR_TOPIC_ID in `config/app_config.py` with Error Topic ID and TG_REPORT_TOPIC_ID - with Report Topic ID.

 ## 🤝 Contributing